cityofaustin/Residential-Permitting/_projects/deck.md

 #### Electric Permits

-Having electricity in your shed does not require a building permit, however you must still get an stand-alone electric permit in person from the [Service Center](/contact/) at One Texas Center.
+Having electricity on your deck does not require a building permit.
+However, if you want to add an outlet to your deck, you will need a stand-alone electric permit in person from the [Service Center](/contact/) at One Texas Center.

-If your shed will require a building permit, the City will generate the electric permit with your building permit.
+If your deck will require a building permit, the City will generate the electric permit with your building permit.

-If the electricity in your shed will require changes to the main electrical meter, a registered electrician must get the permit.
+If the electricity on your deck will require changes to the main electrical meter, a registered electrician must get the permit.

 #### Tree Permits

-If your deck will require you to remove a tree (or perform construction near the critical root zone) that when measured 4.5 feet from the ground (diameter at breast height or DBH) is 19 inches or more in diameter (59.6904 inches around), then you will need a Tree Ordinance Review Application.
-If your tree is 19 inches or more in diameter and also a heritage tree, then you may not be able to remove it.
+If you have to remove a tree that is 19 inches or more in diameter, which equals 59.6904 inches around, to build your deck, then you will need a [Tree Ordinance Review Application](http://www.austintexas.gov/sites/default/files/files/Planning/Applications_Forms/tree_permit.pdf).
+To get the right diameter, measure the tree at 4.5 feet from the ground.
+If your tree is 19 inches or more in diameter, and also a heritage tree, then you may not be able to remove it.&nbsp;

 *How do I calculate critical root zone?: The critical root zone is the diameter of the tree in inches, multiplied by 2, then converted into feet.*